Replacing a lost, stolen or damaged Irish passport

 • An emergency travel document that will get you home

-If you are currently in a country where there is no Irish representation, you may contact an embassy or consulate of another EU member state.
-In some cases, the embassy or consulate of another EU Member State may issue you with an EU Emergency Travel Document (ETD).
+If you are currently in a country without Irish representation, you may contact an embassy or consulate of another EU member state.
+Sometimes, the embassy or consulate of another EU Member State may issue you with an EU Emergency Travel Document (ETD).

 How to replace a damaged passport